com-480-data-visualization/datavis-project-2022-team_philippe/README.md

 This project has two mains purposes.
 The first one is to implement a book library and a dynamic top favorite list based on the genre.
 The aim here is for the visitor to be oriented for his next reading :
 * with the top favorite list
-* by clicking on a book that they like in the library
- * where there will be other book recommendations, based on how similar the books' descriptions are
+* by clicking on a book that they like in the library y* where there will be other book recommendations, based on how similar the books' descriptions are

 Then, we will visualise the books market dynamics, to understand better if the external parameters of a book (prize, number of pages, type of cover, publisher, ...) influence its popularity, if a genre tends to have more pages, be more expensive or more popular than others, or if a publisher publish more likable books than others and what genre they publish.